ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.node-red/README.md

 **Note:** If in select ID dialog of the ioBroker node you cannot find some variable, restart node-red instance.
 By restarting the new list of objects will be created.

 ## Changelog
+### 1.12.0 (2019-10-06)
+* (Apollon77) Allow to enable/diable the projects feature via Admin
+* (Apollon77) Upgrade to node.red 1.0.1 and also add all now extra npm packages to stay compatible

 ### 1.10.1 (2019-09-20)
 * (Apollon77) Make sure also checkState calls are executed after ioBroker databases are initialized